SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 # Exercise 12 - Extend SAP Fiori elements UI with annotations

-At the end of this exercise, you'll have taken the first tentative steps into OData annotations for the SAP Fiori elements based previews provided out of the box by CAP.
+At the end of this exercise, you'll have taken the first tentative steps into adding some OData annotations for the SAP Fiori elements based previews provided out of the box by CAP.

 ## Add a customer relation to one of the existing incidents